 What should be included in LLC Operating Agreements?

 Your Operating Agreement will include basic information about your Limited Liability Company.
-Some of the information will be the same as what is listed in your New Hampshire LLC Articles of Organization.
+Some of the information will be the same as what is listed in your New Hampshire LLC Certificate of Formation.
 Operating Agreements should include:

 - LLC Name